charlie249/sudoku-ai/README.md

 |0|6         |1|          |7|          		|4|          |3|          |8|          		|0|5         |0|9         |0|2
 |9|          |3|          |2|          		|0|7         |5|          |6|          		|8|          |0|17        |0|4
 ```
-The numbers between pipe symbols denote a number that has been solved.
-Numbers after that are possible values for that cell (only if the number has not been solved).
+The numbers between the pipe symbols show you a number that's been solved.
+Numbers that are outside the two pipes are possible values for that cell (only occurs if the number has not been solved).

-For example, `|0|123` means 1, 2 or 3 can go in that position.
+For example, `|0|123` would mean 1, 2 or 3 could go in that position.
-`|3|` means that cell's value must be 3.
+`|3|` would mean that this cell's value must be 3.

-## Performance Measurements
+## Performance Measurements:
 At the end, the program prints a summary to allow you to see how efficient the algorithm was, like this:
 ```
 Board Solved!
 Performance Measure: 49